 Who may apply:

 Local recreational shooting clubs in Minnesota that allow public access to shooting.
-A facility rehabilitated, enhanced or improved with a grant must be open to the general public at reasonable times and for a reasonable fee on a walk-in basis for a period of not less than 20 years following project completion.
+A facility rehabilitated or enhanced or improved with a grant must be open to the general public at reasonable times and for a reasonable fee on a walk-in basis for a period of not less than 20 years following project completion.

 Level of assistance:

 How to apply:

-Use the application form supplied in this Shooting Range Grant Application Packet, and include all documentation at the time you submit your written application.
+Use the application form supplied in this Small Shooting Range Grant Application Packet, and include all documentation at the time you submit your written application.
 Incomplete or late applications will not be accepted.
 The materials and documentation must be on standard, letter-sized 8.5 x 11 paper.
+Use the application form as formatted, and include any additional information as attachment(s).

 For questions, contact Chuck Niska, DNR shooting range coordinator, at 612-756-4165 or via e-mail at [email protected].